 BiographyBusby Berkeley was born William Berkeley Enos on 29 November, 1895, in Los Angeles, California into a theatrical family.
 Both his parents were actors and his father was also director of the Tim Frawley Repertory Company.
 William had one brother, George, older by ten years, and his nickname as a child was "Buzz" which developed into Busby as an adult, after an English actress family friend, Amy Busby.

 His father died when Buzz was eight and he was sent to various boarding schools to fit in with his mother's acting schedule.
 From the age of 12 he was educated at the Mohegan Lake Military Academy near Peekskill, New York and after graduating in 1914 he took a job as a management trainee for a shoe making company in Athol, Massachusetts, whilst earning money playing semi-pro basketball.
 After work he did some amateur acting and managed a local band.
+Management trainee programs today can be pretty comprehensive compared to those in Busby's day.
+Large title loan companies like Title Max include training in a variety of soft skills in addition to the specific skills required for a position.

 Army Service 1917After 3 years, in 1917, he joined the US Army where he started his musical and directorial career, organising parade drills in Chaumont, France for the US and French armies.
 He spent time in the Air Corps at the end of the first World War, as an aerial observer, which later proved invaluable for his visualisation of shots from an overhead camera.
 At the end of the war Berkeley spent some time in Germany as a member of the U.S. 3rd Army of Occupation, working as an assistant entertainments officer.